 Tidal flooding on Risk Factor

 Tidal flooding usually occurs through the combination of winds, offshore storms, and full moon cycles during high tide events such as full moons and new moons.
 Tidal flooding is incorporated into the First Street Foundation Flood Model through the addition of coastal tide gauge station readings to adjust local water levels for integration into our modeled flood risk layers.

 Most of America’s coast is experiencing rising seas caused by global ice melt, thermal expansion, changes in ocean circulation, and local land sinkage.
 Sea level rise makes high tides higher, which puts more pressure on coastal drainage systems.
 Higher seas also lead to higher storm surges from hurricanes and other storms, resulting in deeper floods that travel farther and last longer.

 The impact of higher seas

-When Hurricane Katrina hit in 2005, its 27.8 foot storm surge toppled New Orleans’ levees causing massive flooding; the storm ultimately claimed 1833 lives and caused more than $105 billion in damages.
-Scientists estimate that its storm surge and flooding was 15-60 percent higher than it would have been in 1900, when local sea levels were 2.4 feet lower.
+When Hurricane Katrina hit in 2005, its 27.8-foot storm surge toppled New Orleans’ levees causing massive flooding; the storm ultimately claimed 1833 lives and generated more than $105 billion in damages.
+Scientists estimate that its storm surge and flooding were 15-60 percent higher than they would have been in 1900 when local sea levels were 2.4 feet lower.
 First Street Foundation® found that sea level rise since 1970 contributed to approximately 57,000 more homes being impacted by Hurricane Irma’s storm surge.

 Many coastal areas are seeing floods more often even when there are no storms, as local sea levels increase the number of “sunny” day floods caused by high tides.
-There are now over 40 locations in the U.S. with accelerating high tide flooding trends, including Washington D.C. which saw 22 days with high tide floods in 2018.
+There are now over 40 locations in the U.S. with accelerating high-tide flooding trends, including Washington D.C. which saw 22 days of high-tide floods in 2018.

 Sea surfaces are getting warmer